Who doesn’t love gingerbread, right? These cute gingerbread cupcakes take the dessert to a new holiday level of cuteness with adorable cookie toppers.

-Welcome to Day 3 of my 25 Days of Christmas series where these cute cupcakes are guaranteed to put a holiday smile on everyone's face.
+Welcome to Day 3 of my 25 Days of Christmas series where these cute cupcakes are guaranteed to put a holiday smile on everyone’s face.
+I think this little gingerbread man is oh-so cute sitting on top of the muffin, I almost want to kiss him before I bite his head off.

 I used two recipes for this dessert.
 One was a gingerbread muffin recipe and the second one was a plain gingerbread recipe used for the cookie toppers.